 It is important to state there has been some ambiguity around this question with some answering 'Yes' because their volunteers are mentioned in the organisations strategic plan.
 While others have answered 'No', but they do have a volunteer program business plan to which they report on.

-In 2019 we changed this question to 'Does your volunteer program have a business plan?' in order to try and clarify this a little more.
+We did not ask whether there was a volunteer strategic plan in either 2019 or 2020's benchmark but rather focused on business plans for volunteers to try and clarify this a little more particularly given that in 2017/2018 Volunteer Engagement was included in the Statement of Priorities for all public health services in Victoria.
+It may be worth considering asking whether volunteers are mentioned in the overall health service strategic plan in future benchmarks.